 It’s easy to underestimate the importance of Leadership Advocacy when it comes to implementing a successful SAP Ariba project.

-As director of the Ariba Managed Support (AMS) program at CCP Global, I’m often called in to consult with companies that – even after 2, 5, or 10 years – feel that their Ariba solutions are not worth the time and effort they put into purchasing and implementing them.
+As the director of the Ariba Managed Support (AMS) program at CCP Global, I’m often contacted to help companies that feel that their Ariba solutions are not worth the time and effort they put into purchasing and implementing them.
+Sometimes even after – even after 2, 5, or 10 years.
 I’m usually their last-ditch effort to salvage that investment.

 What I often find is that the people who need to use it refuse to do so and there are no consequences for that refusal.